newjersey/navigator.business.nj.gov/web/roadmaps/tasks/check-site-requirements.md

 ---
 id: "check-site-requirements"
-name: "Review Local Site Requirements"
+name: "Identify Local Requirements"
 callToActionLink: ""
 callToActionText: ""
 ---

-To open or relocate a shop location, you may need to verify the zoning for [commercial] use, obtain a certificate of occupancy/approval, obtain any fire permits or get health department approvals.
-Before deciding on a location, make sure to look into the feasibility of the site with your local government.
-Failure to do so could result in delays or unnecessary expenses.
+You've decided on the your shop's location, now it's identify any local permitting requirements.
+If you dont do this now, it may result in delays and unneessary costs.
+Below are common items you may need local government approval for:

+1) **Store Signage:** Speak to your local department of buildings to see if any signnage your propsing needs approval
+2) **Fire Permits:**
+3) **`Certificate of Occupancy/Approval:|certificate-occupancy`** Speak to

 To complete this step, you must have:
 - Potential Address